SteveHespelt/pytest-plugins/pytest-virtualenv/README.md

     # Install a source checkout of my_package as an egg file
     virtualenv.install_package('my_package',  build_egg=True)
 ```
+Note: If the detected package does not have a setup.py, the `python setup.py develop`
+method is not applied, an install is attempted using the specified installer argument
+to `virtualenv.install_package('my_package', installer=)`.

 ## Running Commands

 The test fixture has a `run` method which allows you to run commands with the correct
 paths set up as if you had activated the virtualenv first.

 ```python
 def test_run(virtualenv):